carlquistb/FormulaCraft/FormulaStack/MineAPI/README.md

 # Files

-- Within the lambda folder below, you will find the code of each of our lambda functions, as well as the setup details for each.
+- Within the lambda folder, you will find the code of each of our lambda functions, as well as the setup details for each.
 - Within the Documentation folder, you will find documentation regarding each API endpoint.
-This will supercede any documentation built into API gateway, because I currently don't trust or plan to use that feature.

 # helpful resources
 - [best practices for RESTful APIs](https://medium.com/@mwaysolutions/10-best-practices-for-better-restful-api-cbe81b06f291)